reeze/php-ext-embed/README.md

 > If you don't have permission to install libelf, you could compile one with your own
 > and try: `./configure --with-libelf=/path/to/your/libelf`

+## Support

+### Operating systems

+Software are tested in operating systems listed below.

+1. RedHat 4+
+2. Mac OS 10.9+

+Windows is not supported yet.

+### PHP versions

+PHP 5.2, 5.3, 5.4, 5.5, 5.6

+HHVM is not supported (and not needed because of the language `Hack`).

 ## Limitations

-1. Lib files are included by the order decleared in config.m4
+1. Lib files are included by the order declared in config.m4
 1. lib's will **NOT** execute at the request startup like HHVM does, it just import your classes and functions
-1. It only works for \*Nix for now, Windows is not supported yet